vipulnaik/diet-exercise-health/best-practices/best-practices-around-anal-irritation.md

 ### Responding to an itching or burning sensation (no bleeding and no significant swelling yet)

-The early waning sign, that may self-resolve, or may be a harbinger of worse things, is an itching or burning sensation.
+The early warning sign, that may self-resolve, or may be a harbinger of worse things, is an itching or burning sensation.
 Sometimes, there's also a sensation of heaviness or closing up.
 These usually happen early in the swelling process, so the hope is that prompt action here